-LU-60.1: Establish an urban forestry program for the City. ---------- ---

-- LU-60.2: Promote planting and maintenance of street trees. - LU-60.3: Provide for the retention of significant tree stands and the restoration of tree stands within the City.
+- LU-60.1: Establish an urban forestry program for the City. - LU-60.2: Promote planting and maintenance of street trees. - LU-60.3: Provide for the retention of significant tree stands and the restoration of tree stands within the City. - LU-60.4: Work towards a citywide goal of 40% tree canopy cover by the year 2050.
+Consider opportunities to increase canopy and environmental equity when evaluating tree canopy distribution.